-- (a) Relationship to preceding Section.
-This section creates exceptions to the general priority rules of Section 15-9-317. - (b) Consignee deemed to have rights of consignor.
-For the purpose of this Crow/Apsaalooke Secured Transactions Act, while goods are in the possession of a consignee, the consignee is deemed to have rights and title to the goods identical to those the consignor had or had power to transfer.
-If Part 3 of this Crow/Apsaalooke Secured Transactions Act results in the consignor having priority over a creditor of the consignee, law other than this Crow/Apsaalooke Secured Transactions Act determines the rights and title of the consignee with regard to that creditor. - (c) Ordinary course buyers, licensees and lessees take free.
-Except as otherwise provided in this subsection, a buyer in ordinary course of business, a person that takes a non-exclusive license of a general intangible in ordinary course of business, or a person that takes a lease of goods in ordinary course of business, takes its interest in the collateral free of a security interest in the collateral created by the seller, licensor, or lessor, even if the security interest is perfected and the buyer, licensee or lessee knows of its existence.
-Whether a licensee or lessee takes its interest in ordinary course of business is to be determined by criteria parallel to those for a buyer in ordinary course of business (Section 15-9-102(a)(7)).
-This subsection does not apply to
+(a) [Relationship to preceding 15-.]
+This section creates exceptions to the general priority rules of 15-9-317.

+(b) [Consignee deemed to have rights of consignor.]
+For the purpose of this Chapter, while goods are in the possession of a consignee, the consignee is deemed to have rights and title to the goods identical to those the consignor had or had power to transfer.
+If Part 3 of this Chapter results in the consignor having priority over a creditor of the consignee, law other than this Chapter determines the rights and title of the consignee with regard to that creditor.

+(c) [Ordinary course buyers, licensees and lessees take free.]
+Except as otherwise provided in this section, a buyer in ordinary course of business, a person that takes a non-exclusive license of a general intangible in ordinary course of business, or a person that takes a lease of goods in ordinary course of business, takes its interest in the collateral free of a security interest in the collateral created by the seller, licensor, or lessor, even if the security interest is perfected and the buyer, licensee or lessee knows of its existence.
+Whether a licensee or lessee takes its interest in ordinary course of business is to be determined by criteria parallel to those for a buyer in ordinary course of business (15-9-102(a)(7)).
+This section does not apply to buyer

-(1) a buyer of farm products from a person engaged in farming operations, unless the buyer
+(1) a buyer of farm products from a person engaged in farming operations, unless the